ChrisHagan/metl2011/configuration.md

 ---
-layout: public
+layout: architecture
 ---

-An installed MeTL system configures:
+An installed MeTL system must configure one of each of:

 * A persistence engine
 * A messaging engine